 My Classroom Economy Program -

+Financial capability is a key ingredient to developing informed financial consumers, but existing school curricula rarely have the resource or time to provide detailed financial education in K-12 programming.
+Economic simulations offer a way to teach through the classroom management process with experiential learning which does not take away from other instructional time.
+Experiential learning may also better engage students and help them build skills.
+This project will evaluate My Classroom Economy (MCE), which is free to teachers nationwide at myclassroomeconomy.org (also attached as an Exhibit A: MyClassroomEconomy_Grades_4_and_5.pdf).
+This classroom-based economy that also serves as a classroom management system is used on over 10,000 classrooms nationally and was first developed by an award winning elementary teacher in Los Angeles.

 The MCE program is an innovative hands-on learning program which is designed to help students develop positive financial skills and habits by managing their own resources.
 MCE is fully integrated into the daily schedule of the classroom.
 As such, is it not a curriculum or a stand-alone financial capability course.
 Students “earn” credits by holding a classroom job such as taking attendance, and they spend their earnings on necessary expenses like paying rent for their desk and taxes for supplies and on items for sale in the classroom store.
 For example, students may learn over time from the experience of struggling to make rent payments or being unable to purchase more desirable items in the store because they made frivolous spending decisions early on.
 The salience of experiences such as these – or the opposite when a student is able to successfully save for a goal – is predicted to result in a substantial and lasting effect on students.
 MCE is a promising model that could be made widely available to schools across the nation at low cost to the government.

+This study will test the effects of MCE on 4th-5th grade students’ financial knowledge, attitudes, and behavior.
+Teachers have been randomly assigned into treatment and control groups.
+Teachers in the treatment group will implement the program during August-October 2015.
+Teachers in both the treatment and control groups will receive training in implementing MCE from the School District.
+Students in both groups will complete surveys at the beginning (August) and end of the study (November), matched to school administrative data on academics and behavior.
+The administrative points include

+Attendance: days absent (all codes) and days tardy (all codes)

+Academic grades or standards-based reporting measures

+Retention (any prior year retention)

+STEM-related scores:

+FCAT and FSA Math scores: Level and Developmental Scale Score (DSS) for 4th-5th grade, FY14-current

+FCAT Science scores: Level and Developmental Scale Score (DSS) for 5th grade, FY14-current

+Diagnostic results for 4th and 5th grade Math and Science

+We hypothesize the program will lead to greater student engagement, which the administrative data capture.
+Matching the administrative data to the student survey data will allow us to model program effects more precisely.
+We will then compare changes over the study period between the two groups.
+This is the first study of any simulated economy in elementary school classrooms.
+The results of this study will inform future efforts to improve financial literacy and subsequent outcomes for K-12 students.

 Research Design -